mmistakes/minimal-mistakes/_drafts/2023-06-30-kotlin-context-receivers.md

 We can see that the `JobController` class has three context receivers: `Jobs`, `JsonScope<Job>`, and `Logger`.
 Inside the `findJobById` method, the contexts are accessed without specification.
 The `log` method and the `findById` function are called as part of the `JobController` class.

 The above code makes it unclear which method belongs to which class.
 Who owns the function `findById` or the function `log`?
-In general, **implicit function resolution is harder to read and understand** and, thus, harder to maintain.
+In general, **implicit function resolution is harder to read and understand** and, thus, to maintain.
 Moreover, we can't avoid name clashes when using multiple contexts.

 We can change and make it more explicit by using the `@` notation to access the context receivers.
 For example, we can rewrite the `findJobById` method as follows: